QWABBC/Extended-Resource-Utility/README.md

-# Unciv-mod-example
+# Extended-Resource-Utility

-An example mod for Unciv, that adds one new Civilization.

-For information on how to build and use mods, please refer to [the setup instructions](https://yairm210.github.io/Unciv/Modders/Making-a-new-Civilization/)
+An Extension mod focusing on adding more utility to Strategic Resource.
+Still on Working, Focusing to Building and One Resource.